crudwellstrawberryfayre/strawberryfayreweb/sizzle.md

 ### Tickets

-Tickets cost £6 and include a sizzling hot dog or burger and an accompanying drink.
+Tickets cost £7.50 (£6 for children under 10) and include a sizzling hot dog or burger and an accompanying drink.

-(Gluten free/vegetarian options available????)

 Additional food and drink will also be available for purchase.